 The Company does not have any subsidiary Joint Ventures or AssociateCompany.
 However the Company is a subsidiary of AI Global Investments (Cyprus) PCCLimited.

-That in the preparation of the annual accounts for the year ended 31stMarch 2020 the applicable accounting standards have been followed and there are nomaterial departures from the same:
+a) In the preparation of the annual accounts the applicable accountingstandards have been followed and there are no material departures from the same;

-a) That the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at 31stMarch 2020 and of the profit of the Company for the year ended on that date;
+b) They have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at 31stMarch 2022 and of the loss of the Company for the year;

-d) That the Directors have laid down internal financial controls to befollowed by the Company and that such internal financial controls are adequate and are operatingeffectively; and
+e) They have laid down internal financial controls to be followed bythe Company and that such internal financial controls are adequate and are operatingeffectively; and

-e) That the Directors have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.
+f) They have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.